Principles and Issues

 On these and other perennial issues, most differences concern only how to achieve a shared objective.
 The challenge to which I devote my energies on any major issue, therefore, is how to balance the ethical relationship among ends, means, and consequences.

 For example, there is broad consensus that everyone should have access to healthcare.
 But, what are the best means of achieving this good end?
 Should government or the private sector be the principal insurer?
 In either case, what would be the consequences for taxpayers, for businesses, for doctors and nurses, for hospital systems and patients?
 And, would individual liberty be enhanced—or diminished?

 It is because the means and consequences matter as much as the ends or objectives of public policy that I embrace principles of the Republican Party.
 While independency is possible at the local level, to be effective in Richmond every legislator must declare an allegiance.
-For example, though there are two Independents in the House of Delegates, both are members of the Republican Caucus.
-Each represents a traditional, rural district.
-(One of them is my seatmate.)

 A Record of Achievement

 Our achievements in the current biennium have been significant.
 We increased state support for public education.
 We prevented costly new proposals just before the recession confirmed our judgment against an increase in state spending—and taxation.
 And, through my own legislation, we have preserved 220,000 acres of land for the future, and for farming, through permanent conservation easements.